 If you’re looking for longer days but still want to enjoy some snow activities, April and May are a good time to visit.
 There are also fewer crowds.

 The autumn season is September to November.
-Temperatures are cold, around 5-10°C (40-50°F) during the day, and close to freezing point at night.
+Temperatures are cool, around 5-10°C (40-50°F) during the day, and close to freezing point at night.
 Up in the Lapland area, the aspens are turning yellow and the maples orange and red.
 And everywhere, the forest is carpeted with berries and mushrooms.

-Flights to Finland: How to get there
+Flights to Finland: How to Get There

 All your adventures in Finland are likely to begin and end in the capital Helsinki.
-Here’s our comprehensive guide on 20 Fun Things to Do in Helsinki.

 - From the U.S – New York, Chicago, San Francisco, Los Angeles, and Miami.